mp-access/Infrastructure/ops/ansible/control-node/README.md

 Rename the host aliases so that it is more human-readable and correct any urls in `repositories.json`

 ### SSH Aliasing
-If multiple repositories (on the same server) are needed use the Host aliasing mechanism to avoid issues with the deploy keys.
+If multiple private repositories (on the same server) are needed, use the Host aliasing mechanism to avoid issues with the Deploy Keys.

 For example if 2 repositories are hosted at `github.com` edit the `ssh_config` and `repositories.json` files: